casper-network/docs-archive/node-operator/setup.rst

 .. code-block:: bash

-   casper-client keygen <PATH_FOR_NEW_KEYS>
+   casper-client keygen /etc/casper/validator_keys

 Set up the Node Configuration
 -----------------------------

-Once you have the node system installed, you have to create the configuration for the node software to run.
-Each node should be configured separately.
 The software provides an example configuration file that can be used as a template.
-Create ``/etc/casper/config.toml`` from ``/etc/casper/config-example.toml``  If you installed the node system from the provided debian package, a valid ``/etc/casper/config.toml`` is automatically generated during the installation.
+Create ``/etc/casper/config.toml`` from ``/etc/casper/config-example.toml``
+If you installed the node system from the provided debian package, a valid ``/etc/casper/config.toml`` is automatically generated during the installation.
 If ``/etc/casper/config.toml`` already exists, the file is saved as ``/etc/casper/config.toml.new``.
 The following sections describe portions of the node config.toml and how to complete these sections.

 Obtain the ChainSpec
 ^^^^^^^^^^^^^^^^^^^^

-The Casper node creates the genesis block locally on the system by consuming 2 files. chainspec.toml and accounts.csv.
-The chainspec.toml file sets up a series of configuration options for the blockchain, and the accounts.csv lists the starting balances for the network.
+The Casper node creates the genesis block locally on the system by consuming 2 files.
+``chainspec.toml`` and ``accounts.csv``.
+The ``chainspec.toml`` file sets up a series of configuration options for the blockchain, and the ``accounts.csv`` lists the starting balances for the network genesis nodes.
 Depending on which network the node is joining, a different set of source files will be needed.
 The files have to match exactly (have the same checksums) in order for the nodes to connect (have the same Genesis block)

 This is done automatically during installation of the debian package.
 However, if you need to update these files, they are run using the ``casper`` user with a script in ``/etc/casper``.

-This script will pull the latest files for the chainspec from the release branch and verify their md5 checksums.
+This script will pull the latest genesis files and verify their md5 checksums.

 .. code-block:: bash